carbon-language/carbon-lang/docs/design/generics/appendix-witness.md

 ### Example

-For example, given this `Vector` interface:
+For example, this `Vector` interface:

 ```carbon
 interface Vector {